thesedays/Facebook-friend-selector/README.md

 ### Include required JavaScript

 - Include jQuery in your document.
 We are considering making this plugin library independent, but currently jQuery is required.
 - Include the Facebook [JavaScript SDK](http://developers.facebook.com/docs/reference/javascript/).
 (Technically, this step is optional.
-We have provided a `setFriends` function if you have loaded the users Facebook friends on the serverside and want to avoid the JavaScript SDK.)
+We have provided a `setFriends` function if you have loaded the friends on the serverside and want to avoid the JavaScript SDK.)
 - Include `tdfriendselector.js`.
 - Optional: We are using an HTML5 placeholder attribute on the search field.
 If you want the placeholder to work in older browsers, include a [placeholder polyfill](https://github.com/mathiasbynens/Placeholder-jQuery-Plugin).
 - Note: we haven't minified the script for you but you might like to [minify it](http://refresh-sf.com/yui/) and concatenate it into a single file with your other plugins.